shreyapatil9480/synthetic-project-portfolio-analysis/README.md

 - Implementing hyperparameter tuning for the Random Forest model or experimenting with advanced models like Gradient Boosting or XGBoost.

 Feel free to explore the dataset, modify the notebook, and contribute improvements!

+## How to Interpret Results

+The predictive models in this project estimate a satisfaction score based on project attributes.
+A higher satisfaction score suggests better alignment with schedule and budget expectations.
+When interpreting the results:

+- **Linear Regression**: Provides an interpretable baseline, showing the strength and direction of relationships between features and satisfaction score.
+Use the coefficients to understand which factors most influence satisfaction.
+- **Random Forest**: Captures non-linear relationships and interactions.
+The feature importance plot highlights which attributes (e.g., budget variance, team size) most affect the score.

+By comparing model performance metrics (MAE, RMSE, R²), you can assess which model generalizes best to unseen data.